guettli/programming-guidelines/README.md

 Avoid it if possible.
 In most cases, you just need one variant of "empty".
 Simplest solution: avoid that a column holding character data is allowed to be null.

-If you think the character column should be allowed to be NULL, then consider a constraint: If the character string in the column is not NULL, then the string must not be empty.
+If you think the character column should be allowed to be NULL (for example you want a unique, but optional identifier for rows), then consider a constraint: If the character string in the column is not NULL, then the string must not be empty.
 This way ensure that there are is only one variant of "empty".